About 1 kWh Solar Panel Systems

 When comparing household scale solar panel systems, a 1 kWh system is the least powerful of the bunch.
 Because of this, the 1 kWh unit is unlikely to completely fulfil the energy demands of an average UK household, results from estimates suggest that the average home in Great Britain uses at least 3,000 kWh of electricity per year.

-If you are interested in purchasing a solar panel system that is perfect for your home, we are here to help you find your best deal!
+If you are interested in purchasing a 1 kWh solar panel system for your home, we are here to help you find your best deal!
 Simply fill in the contact form with your needs and preferences and we will connect you with our qualified suppliers.
 You will get up to four, free, non-binding solar system quotes!

 A 1 kWh solar panel system will produce approximately 750 to 850 kWh of electricity per year.
 This type of system will often consist of several individual panels.
 A possible scenario could be for instance 5 panels, each containing 200 watts, which, when combined will produce the desired output.